tercasaskova311/Comparing-Emotional-Scores-of-Mistral-LLM-Responses-via-EmoAtlas/README.md

 ## Results and Insights

-The analysis revealed notable differences in emotional intensity and expression across given two languages.
+The analysis revealed some differences in emotional intensity and expression given two languages.
 Key findings include:

 Anger: Higher intensity in Italian responses.